LazyWare/systemd-boot-snapshots/README.md

 It has support for all btrfs snapshots, including "Timeshift" and "Snapper".
 Read-only snapshots are supported as well.
-Supported initrd systems are "initramfs-tools" and "dracut", but only on Ubuntu like systems for now.
+Supported initrd systems are "initramfs-tools" and "dracut" only on Ubuntu like systems for now (but hopefully also in Arch with dracut or mkinitcpio in the future).

 By default a root overlay is setup when booting into a snapshot.
 This prevents changes to a snapshot and makes it possible to boot a read-only snapshot.